 The poor man and the oppressor have this in common: the LORD gives light to the eyes of both.

-Both the poor and the rich and share the most basic of all necessities—life itself.
+Both the poor and the rich and share the most basic of all blessings—life itself.

 Wealth is great, but health trumps wealth.
-Everyone is dependent upon the LORD for health, and indeed, for staying alive!
+Everyone is dependent upon the LORD for his health, and indeed, simply for staying alive!

 So what?

 Wealth does not generate or sustain life.
-The text gives us a very important message since it is repeated often: See Proverbs 22:2 and Proverbs 14:31a and 17:5a.
-The point is this—an abundance of life is much more significant than an abundance of assets.
+So this proverb gives us a very important message, a message often repeated: See Proverbs 22:2 and 14:31a and 17:5a.
+The point is this: an abundance of life—the light of the LORD—is much more important than an abundance of assets.

 Staying Alive